 The advent of improved access to The Zone has had tremendous repercussions on life here.
 The filter now has larger pores.
 The Zone has become much more accessible to a much broader type of person.
 However, the Zone’s real estate market is still very much in its… hmmm… what to call it.
 I can’t say “infancy” but perhaps “toddler-ship” would be apt.
 The Zone is perhaps the last frontier of early buy-in opportunity in Costa Rica.
 This stuff can be hard to see when it’s happening.
 It is usually in hind-sight we get the 20:20 vision on where we’re at.
 Consider the real estate cycle of progression in any area, and we now have our crystal ball.
 We can see the future.

 However, some of The Zone’s appeal are conditions that continue to require that one be somewhat robust.
 There are some incontrovertible conditions here that will now and forever affect growth.
+These conditions are things like topography and conservation.
 For making an investment in a property, it will help to see the big picture.
 The large parcels have been sub-divided.
 The initial sub-divisions have been further sub-divided.
 As always, with the ways of our money-loving world, there is concern about over-development and its impact on Costa Rica’s diverse and glorious nature.
 Where is this all going?

 Let’s return to our pre-recession time and we’ll discuss some of these conditions.